bowald/chs-exam-statistics/README.md

 Chalmers tentastatistik
 =======================

-Since Chalmers publish the statistics for exams in an humongous excel document, hidden in the dark depths of the [studentportalen](https://student.portal.chalmers.se/sv/chalmersstudier/minkursinformation/Sidor/min-kursinformation.aspx).
+Chalmers publish the statistics for exams in an humongous excel document, hidden in the dark depths of the [studentportalen](https://student.portal.chalmers.se/sv/chalmersstudier/minkursinformation/Sidor/min-kursinformation.aspx).
+So I thought there should be an webapp to see the statistics… and now it is.
+Feel free to contribute!
-Have I coded an web app to easy show statistics of different chalmers courses.

 How to hack on this?
 --------------------